cognix-labs/promptlab/samples/quickstart/README.md

 This sample ([quickstart.py](quickstart.py)) demonstrates how to use PromptLab to evaluate a simple prompt.

-## Install Python Package
+## Installation and Setup

-It's highly recommended to use a virtual environment (using venv or conda or uv).
+It's highly recommended to use a virtual environment (try venv or conda or uv).

 ```bash
 pip install promptlab